malanta-ai/malanta-ai-community-data-api/README.md

 Malanta for the community provides **programmatic access** to company's digital assets and exposure indicators that often feature in responsible disclosure and bug bounty workflows.
 It’s designed to **augment** your recon and enrichment pipelines, not to replace verification, triage, or vendor disclosure processes.

+## Get Access

+1. [**Get API Access**](https://api-auth.malanta.ai/oauth/callback) - Click to authenticate with GitHub and receive your API key instantly.
+2. You’ll receive an `x-api-key` for authenticated requests.

+>  Do not share keys publicly or embed secrets in code, issues, or logs.
+Rotate compromised keys immediately.
+If you need help with access, see [Support](#support).

 ---

 ## Table of Contents